shrishtiswaraj/Diabetes-Prediction/README.md

 # Diabetes-Prediction

-Here's a README file based on the provided code and explanations:

 **Pima Indians Diabetes Dataset Classification**

 This project implements a machine learning model to classify diabetic patients using the Pima Indians Diabetes Dataset.
 It utilizes Support Vector Machines (SVM) with a linear kernel for prediction.